Aayush259/EmployWise/README.md

 # EmployWise User Management System

-This project is a user management system built as a take-home assignment for an EmployWise internship.
-The application allows users to authenticate, view, update, and delete user records through a clean and responsive interface built with React, TypeScript, and Tailwind CSS.
+This project is a user management system which allows users to authenticate, view, update, and delete user records through a clean and responsive interface built with React, TypeScript, and Tailwind CSS.

 ## 🌟 Features